osu-tournament-rating/otr-docs/docs/topics/DataWorkerService.md

 The [DataWorkerService](https://github.com/osu-tournament-rating/otr-api/tree/master/DataWorkerService) is a program which is part of the [](o-TR-API.md) repository.
 This program is a service which continuously polls the database for items which need to be processed.
 This includes the following processes:

 * Fetching match data from the [osu!
-API](https://osu.ppy.sh/docs/index.html)
+API](https://osu.ppy.sh/docs/index.html).
-* Fetching historical player data from the [osu!track API](https://github.com/Ameobea/osutrack-api)
+* Fetching historical player data from the [osu!track API](https://github.com/Ameobea/osutrack-api).
-* Running [automated checks](Automated-Checks.md) against tournament data
+* Running [automated checks](Automated-Checks.md) against tournament data.
 * Performing stat calculations, such as match cost and forming placements (required by the [](o-TR-Processor.md)).

 ## Core Principles